yaooqinn/yaooqinn.github.io/spark/docs/spark_vs_hive_data_type.rst

 Data Types
 ==========

-The differences between Spark and Hive data types could be categorized into the following types:
+This document provides a comparison of the differences between Spark SQL Data Types and Hive SQL Data Types.

 .. list-table:: The differences between Spark and Hive Data Types
    :widths: auto